Kah5/TreeRings/README.md

 - R code used to read in IRMS raw data and correct for standards **IRMS_Data_Process_Raw.R**
 - R code used to identify potential years with similar climate to do sampling on is in **Picking_isotope_years.R**
 - R code used to read in all the &delta;<sup>13</sup>C  values, correct for the suess effect and do some  preliminary plotting and cleaning of the data in **read_plot_deltaC.R**
-- R code used to calucluate intrinsic water use efficiency from the stable isotpe values is **calc_WUE.R**
+- R code used to calucluate intrinsic water use efficiency from the stable isotope values is **calc_WUE.R**